Regardless of the US election outcome, its Africa policy will need to be different

 By Tunde Olatunji

 As President Biden prepares to make his highly-touted trip to Angola next month, many see this occasion–a rarity in the region these days–as a direct response to a visit by Angolan President João Lourenço to Beijing earlier this year.
 US officials became concerned about what these apparent overtures by China could mean for the future of American interests in the country and other strategic alliances on the continent.
-Measured and thoughtful arguments have been made in favor of African countries leveraging this elevated geopolitical importance, in an increasingly multipolar international arena to extract better deals for itself.
+Measured and thoughtful arguments have been made in favor of African countries leveraging this elevated geopolitical importance in an increasingly multipolar international arena to extract better deals for itself.

-While there is certainly opportunity in this emerging dynamic, a strategy that ultimately hinges on Africa remaining in the shop window for hopefully-benevolent patrons, falls short of addressing the continent’s main obstacles in engaging with the rest of the world.
+While there is certainly opportunity in this emerging dynamic, a strategy that ultimately hinges on Africa remaining in the shop window for hopefully-benevolent patrons falls short of addressing the continent’s main obstacles in engaging with the rest of the world.
 Regardless of the outcome of the upcoming US elections, this moment should be seen as an opportunity for Africa to forge new dynamics around trade, investment, geopolitics and security that are fundamentally rooted in dignity and mutual respect without having to choose between hegemonic aspirants.
 For the US, successful engagement will require proactive relationship-building and will mean adapting to an Africa whose favor it will need to earn based on fair, good-faith policies.

 US-AFRICA RELATIONS HAVE BEEN LACKLUSTER